awsdocs/amazon-sns-developer-guide/doc_source/sns-http-https-endpoint-as-subscriber.md

 1. Your code should parse the JSON document in the body of the HTTP POST request to read the name\-value pairs that make up the Amazon SNS message\.
 Use a JSON parser that handles converting the escaped representation of control characters back to their ASCII character values \(for example, converting \\n to a newline character\)\.
 You can use an existing JSON parser such as the [Jackson JSON Processor](https://github.com/FasterXML/jackson) or write your own\.
 In order to send the text in the subject and message fields as valid JSON, Amazon SNS must convert some control characters to escaped representations that can be included in the JSON document\.
 When you receive the JSON document in the body of the POST request sent to your endpoint, you must convert the escaped characters back to their original character values if you want an exact representation of the original subject and messages published to the topic\.
 This is critical if you want to verify the signature of a notification because the signature uses the message and subject in their original forms as part of the string to sign\.

 1. Your code should verify the authenticity of a notification, subscription confirmation, or unsubscribe confirmation message sent by Amazon SNS\.
 Using information contained in the Amazon SNS message, your endpoint can recreate the signature so that you can verify the contents of the message by matching your signature with the signature that Amazon SNS sent with the message\.
-For more information about verifying the signature of a message, see [Verifying the Signatures of Amazon SNS Messages](sns-verify-signature-of-message.md)\.
+For more information about verifying the signature of a message, see [Verifying the signatures of Amazon SNS messages](sns-verify-signature-of-message.md)\.

 1. Based on the type specified by the header field `x-amz-sns-message-type`, your code should read the JSON document contained in the body of the HTTP request and process the message\.
 Here are the guidelines for handling the two primary types of messages:
 **SubscriptionConfirmation**
 Read the value for `SubscribeURL` and visit that URL\.
 To confirm the subscription and start receiving notifications at the endpoint, you must visit the `SubscribeURL`URL \(for example, by sending an HTTP GET request to the URL\)\.
 See the example HTTP request in the previous step to see what the `SubscribeURL` looks like\.
-For more information about the format of the `SubscriptionConfirmation` message, see [HTTP/HTTPS Subscription Confirmation JSON Format](sns-message-and-json-formats.md#http-subscription-confirmation-json)\.
+For more information about the format of the `SubscriptionConfirmation` message, see [HTTP/HTTPS subscription confirmation JSON format](sns-message-and-json-formats.md#http-subscription-confirmation-json)\.
 When you visit the URL, you will get back a response that looks like the following XML document\.
 The document returns the subscription ARN for the endpoint within the `ConfirmSubscriptionResult` element\.

    ```
    <ConfirmSubscriptionResponse xmlns="http://sns.amazonaws.com/doc/2010-03-31/">